Skip to content

 • CI/CD Integration: GitHub Actions, GitLab CI support

-• Advanced Reporting: Security dashboards and metrics
+• Advanced Reporting: Detailed security metrics and trends

 📄 License